lando/mailpit/README.md

    npm run test:unit
    ```

 The test files are located in the `test` directory.
-The main test file for the Mailpit builder is `test/mailpit.spec.js`.
+The main test files include:
+- `test/mailpit.spec.js` - Tests for the Mailpit builder
+- `test/mailpitTask.spec.js` - Tests for the mailpit command

 We also use [Leia](https://github.com/lando/leia) for integration testing.
 Leia steps through the README files in the `examples` directory,
 executes the examples as if they were a user, and validates things are rolling as they should.
 To run these tests: